priyanks179/tennis-class-prediction/README.md

  ### Random forest algorithm is used to predict class

- for more information about contest go to below link https://crowdanalytix.com/contests/from-ao-to-ai--predicting-how-points-end-in-tennis
+ for more information about contest go to  link : https://crowdanalytix.com/contests/from-ao-to-ai--predicting-how-points-end-in-tennis